Niharika171603/VLSI-LAB-EXP-1/README.md

 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.

-STEP:11 Load the Bit file into the SPARTAN 6 FPGA .
+STEP:11 Load the Bit file.

 STEP:12 On the board, by giving required input, the LEDs starts to glow light, indicating the output.